 The headphones themselves have a very comfortable fit, which is also reinforced by their low weight.
 Due to the different sized ear pads, the headphones are very adaptable.

-The HAVIT I95 was always securely in the ear canal during sporting activities such as yoga, cycling, walking or weight training.
-However, the headphones slip out in other sports such as jogging or cross trainers and had to be readjusted.
-But you can help with memory foams, which can be attached to the headphones.
+The HAVIT I95 always sat securely in the ear canal during sporting activities such as yoga, cycling, walking or weight training.
+However, the headphones slip out during other sports such as jogging or cross-trainer and had to be readjusted.
+You can help with memory foams, which can be attached to the headphones.